Chapter 5: Claire

 Hank moved then.
 He came around the other side and got Claire’s weight across his shoulders — not much weight, eleven days had taken that — and Maren took the other side, her hand flat against Claire’s ribs, and together they walked her toward the opening where the door had been.

 The air outside was cold and salt-wet and alive in a way that the air inside had not been, and Claire made a sound when it hit her face.
 Not a word.
 Not a cry.
-A sound from somewhere below language, the lungs filling with something that wasn’t recycled fear and stale concrete, and the body not knowing what to do with it.
+A sound from somewhere below language, the lungs filling with something that wasn’t recycled fear and stale concrete.

 Rook was waiting by the opening.
 She had not moved from where Hank had told her to stay, but her whole body was trembling — ears forward, weight shifted to her front legs, the low whine building in her chest like a frequency she couldn’t contain.
 When they came through with Claire between them, Rook pressed her nose to Claire’s dangling hand and held it there.
 Her eyes closed.
 The whine stopped.